starcorelabs/pop-os-setup/README.md

 - nvm uninstall v4.9.1 (lets you uninstall specific version)

 ### Apps to install
-Use script to install this apps
+Use script to install the following apps

 ### Terminal Apps
 - htop